jmablog/jamovi-worksheets/input/03-Comparing-Two-Means/03-Comparing-Two-Means.md

 :::

-It should be clear from the boxplot that the females are heavier than males, but notice that the spread of females is greater than males, so simply using the mean, or any other measure of central tendency does not give the full story.
+It should be clear from the boxplot that the females are heavier than males, but notice that the spread of females is greater than males, so simply using the mean (or any other measure of central tendency) does not give the full story.

 ::: Questions